ZackS13/Respiratory_screen/README.md

 The RxNorm should be in numeric format   <br />

-The script produces three CSV files as output.
+The script produces four CSV files as output.

-The first is the table for chart review ("chart_review.csv").
-It will include 130 patients including their identifier, the respiratory label that flagged them as a potential respiratory symptom case, and the date of COVID:
+The first two tables are for chart review ("stratified_patient_list.csv" and "random_patient_list.csv").
+The random_patient_list is of 100 patients and includes the patient_ID and the COVID_date.
+The stratified_patient_list.csv includes 130 patients (10 from each label) and includes their identifier, the respiratory label that flagged them as a potential respiratory symptom case, and the date of COVID:

 | patient_ID| label| COVID_date |
 | ------ | ------ | ------ |